open-telemetry/opentelemetry.io/content/en/docs/collector/_index.md

 operate, and maintain multiple agents/collectors in order to support open-source observability data formats (e.g. Jaeger, Prometheus, etc.) sending to one or more open-source or commercial back-ends.
-The Collector is the default location instrumentation libraries export telemetry data.
+The Collector is the default location instrumentation libraries export their telemetry data.

 Objectives: